-For 30 years blind and visually impaired Lowcountry residents have looked with eager anticipation to a special experience: the Santee Blind Fishing Event.
+For over 30 years the blind and visually impaired have looked with eager anticipation to a special experience: the Santee Blind Fishing Event.
 Now managed by LVS, this memorable weekend is an all-inclusive over-night trip to Lake Marion including hotel accommodations, transportation, 3 meals, fishing supplies, and lake access by shore or boat for registered attendees who are blind or visually impaired and their caregivers.

 For participants the Santee Blind Fishing Event is more than a weekend on the lake, it is an exciting change to a sometimes mundane routine and a chance to meet new people or reconnect with friends.

 This event is the result of our shared commitment to improving vision health for all South Carolinians and to creating a healthier world where the blind and visually impaired know no limits.
 The event is open to any blind or visually impaired person (and their caregiver) in South Carolina.
 LVS is currently only able to provide transportation assistance from the Charleston area to the event.

 The 2023 Santee Blind Fishing Event will take place April 21-22, 2023.
 Client Applications, Volunteer Applications, and Sponsorship Forms are all now available.
 The 2023 event will be limited to 50 client participants, plus their guest, due to the limited capacity of our venue.
 We encourage clients to apply early and send in completed forms.

 The 30th Santee Blind Fishing Event last weekend was a tremendous success!
 Nearly 50 blind and visually impaired people from across the state came together and enjoyed a weekend on Lake Marion for the 30th anniversary of this Fishing Tournament.
 Residents came from Charleston, Berkeley, Dorchester, Clarendon, Sumter, and Richland Counties.